 Education Partnership Activity Description Risk Category Team responsible for managing arrangement Risk: Resource (including financial risks) Proposed Mitigation: Resource Risks Risk: Education Governance Proposed Mitigation: Education Governance Risks Risks: Equality, Diversity & Inclusion Proposed Mitigation: Equality, Diversity & inclusion Risks Integral 120 credits of placement/ study abroad.
 Where the student has been enrolled onto a programme where the placement/study abroad year is a defining element in the programme information and is reflected in the award e.g., XXX with a Professional Placement Year Medium School/ Student Futures team are responsible for sourcing /arranging the placement/ time abroad.
 Resourcing will have been explored as part of the school approval process.
 Where undertaken overseas, funding for these placements is sourced via Turing and/or Taith, and therefore the opportunities are contingent on the level of grant awarded.
-The University has, to date, agreed an underwrite to ensure that opportunities are available in the event that external funding is not obtained.
+The University has, to date, agreed an underwrite to ensure that opportunities are available for students up to a specified household income in the event that external funding is not obtained.
+For other students a competitive application process is in place to award any additional external funding received.
 Joint Honours programmes with 120 credits placement/study abroad activity is available in some Schools (not all) and the risk is that the student is accepted when the programme is not structured to support the activity.
 Students are not appropriately advised or do not take sufficient credit to pass the 120 credits.
 Students do not engage with activity whilst on placement/study abroad.
 Arrangements should be confirmed by both Schools (not the student) before students can undertake their placement/study abroad activity and should be cross referenced against a list of all programmes that offer the opportunity.
 Education arrangements are be approved by EPSC before students can undertake their placement/study abroad activity.
-Compliance with the requirements outlined in the Education Partnership Policy In the event on non- engagement/failing the placement activity, the student will be required to transfer to the standard 3-year variant of the programme.
+Compliance with the requirements outlined in the Education Partnership Policy In the event on nonengagement/failing the placement activity, the student will be required to transfer to the standard 3-year variant of the programme.
 Due diligence identifies there may be limitations, or no adjustments can be made for students particularly in placements overseas.
 Placements/study abroad could be an area of difficulty for students in terms of witnessing and/or being the subject of discriminating behaviour.
-For UK placements, the University's Disability and Dyslexia Service can assist employers by ensuring that they are aware of their obligations and by providing good practice guidance and support.
+For UK placements, the University's Disability and Dyslexia Service (DDS) can assist employers by ensuring that they are aware of their obligations and by providing good practice guidance and support.
+For international placements, the DDS assists with the process of ensuring that reasonable adjustments are in place at partner universities.
 Each international partner will need to be assessed on a case-by-case basis for appropriateness and the student declaration process will be important.
-Pre-departure briefing to explain the range of support, advice, and guidance at the partner.
+Pre-departure briefing to explain the range of support, advice, and guidance at the partner /organisation.
+Guidance for students with protected characteristics going abroad has been developed with input from specialist teams.